Drashti199801/Netflix-Tableau-Dashboard/README.md

 **Description of Netflix Dashboard**

-Delve into the heart of Netflix's content landscape with this concise Tableau dashboard.
-Track the growth of movies and TV shows over the years, explore global distribution by country, and uncover the top 10 genres that dominate the platform.
-Gain quick access to detailed information about individual movies and TV shows, including ratings, release years, date added, duration, and brief descriptions.
-Stay informed, make data-driven content choices, and navigate the vast array of Netflix offerings effortlessly with this insightful dashboard.
+- Explore total movies and TV shows over the years.

+- Visualize the global distribution of content by country.

+- Quickly identify the top 10 genres on Netflix.

+- Dive into individual movies and TV shows with details.

+- Analyze ratings to understand content suitability.

+- Get insights into the date added trends.

+- Explore the duration of movies and TV shows.

+- Track release year trends for content strategy.

+- Stay informed about diverse content on Netflix.